Deputy Amir Opens DIMDEX 2024

 The ceremony began with verses from the Holy Quran, and then the national anthem was played.

-The ceremony included a documentary film about the Qatar Armed Forces, followed by a speech by HE the Commander of the Qatari Amiri Naval Forces Staff Maj.
+The ceremony included a documentary film about the Qatar Armed Forces, followed by a speech by Commander of the Qatari Amiri Naval Forces Staff HE Maj.
 Gen. (Navy) Abdullah Hassan Al Sulaiti.

-After that, His Highness the Deputy Amir toured the exhibition where he was briefed on the latest technologies and innovations related to maritime security and defense.
+After that, HH the Deputy Amir toured the exhibition where he was briefed on the latest technologies and innovations related to maritime security and defense.

 Legal Disclaimer: